 If you’re wondering how to get soft hair, I mean SOFT, LUXURIOUS HAIR, then you need a serum or oil.
 I’m a recent convert to this whole charade, let me tell you.
 And unlike “moisturizing” conditioners that I find to be too heavy, these post-wash products can be just the right amount of effective.

 Since I’m so worried about weighing my hair down, an oil seemed like the last thing I wanted to add to my hair!
 I have now added this hair oil to my routine, but I don’t use it all the time – more when I’m looking for a more sleek hairstyle.

 Non Toxic hair Finishing Products

 I used to use a shine spray but haven’t in years, so I don’t have a current clean option to recommend.

 Heading to a wedding last year, I forgot my hairspray and ran into Target to find something suitable.
 Lo and behold, without much work I found this $7 (full size) hair spray that’s part of Target’s Clean Beauty section.
 So I unintentionally found my new hairspray!

-So this Oribe Anti-Humidity Spray is an absolute must in my arsenal, but it is not clean.
+So this Oribe Anti-Humidity Spray is an absolute must in my arsenal, but it’s not clean.
 It’s the one thing I haven’t found a replacement for (clean or otherwise, actually)!
-You can read my full review of it here!
+You can read my full anti-humidity spray review!
 Long story short – I’m obsessed.

-I haven’t tried this wave spray by Innersense, but it doubles as a sea salt wave spray and a dry shampoo for curls of sorts!
+I haven’t tried this wave spray by Innersense (completely recyclable packaging), but it doubles as a sea salt wave spray and a dry shampoo for curls of sorts!

 How to apply sprays to thick hair